suss-vli/faq/platform/alibaba.md

 </details>

 ## What is Alibaba Virtual Desktop
+Alibaba Virtual Desktop is a cloud-based service that provides users with secure, scalable, and remote access to a fully functional desktop environment from any device with an internet connection.

 ## How to Set Up Alibaba Virtual Desktop
 ### Login to Alibaba Virtual Desktop